EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/request-state.md

 that you shouldn't use for storing custom data.

 ### `info.initiator`
-When Liquid Ajax Cart makes a Shopify Cart API Ajax request that is initiated by a user action, such as a submitting a product form, modifying cart item quantity input value, or clicking a "remove cart item" button, Liquid Ajax Cart stores the `HTMLElement` object, that triggered the event, in the `info.initiator` property.
+When Liquid Ajax Cart executes a Shopify Cart API Ajax request that is initiated by a user action, such as a submitting a product form, modifying cart item quantity input value, or clicking a "remove cart item" button, Liquid Ajax Cart stores the `HTMLElement` object, that triggered the event, in the `info.initiator` property.

 For example, if a user changes a cart item quantity input value with the [`data-ajax-cart-quantity-input`](/v2/data-ajax-cart-quantity-input/) attribute, Liquid Ajax Cart intercepts the event and executes a `/cart/change.js` Shopify Cart API Ajax request.
 Along with that, Liquid Ajax Cart attaches the input `HTMLElement` object to the `info.initiator` property.

+If a Shopify Cart API Ajax request is initiated by a [cart mutation](/v2/cart-mutations/) function, the `info.initiator` property has the string value `mutation`.

 ### `info.cancel`
 If the `info.cancel` is `true`, then the request won't be executed and the `responseData` property won't exist.